15 min read

 “When you can't sleep.
 You count something.”

 A longer pause.
 The mattress shifted once, a fractional adjustment that wasn't getting comfortable.
-"Ceiling panels," the boy said finally.
-"Forty-one.
-I've checked three times … I'm Mateo by the way."
+“Ceiling panels,” the boy said finally.
+“Forty-one.
+I've checked three times.
+I'm Mateo by the way.”

-"Julian."
+“Julian.”
 He let his gaze travel upward, following the pale lines of the bioluminescent strips to where they met the panels.
-Clean geometry.
-"I count the beats between system pulses.
+“I count the beats between system pulses.
 HVAC cycles every forty-three seconds.
-Data conduit relay clicks at seventeen."
+Data conduit relay clicks at seventeen.”

 “Doesn't feel like it at two in the morning.”

 The mattress shifted again, and Julian heard Mateo roll toward the room.
-In the pale light his silhouette showed shoulders still drawn slightly inward, tension that sleep hadn't fully released and wakefulness hadn't let go of either.
+In the pale light his silhouette showed shoulders drawn inward, tension that sleep hadn't fully released and wakefulness hadn't let go of either.

 “First night here?”
 Mateo asked.